openmobilityfoundation/mobility-data-specification/policy/README.md

 #### Requirement APIs

-For each data specification, you can specify which APIs, endpoints, and fields are required from providers, and which are available from your agency.
+For each data specification, you can specify which APIs, endpoints, and fields are required from providers, and which are available from your agency, and the use cases you need the data for.

 An agency may require providers to serve optional APIs, endpoints, and fields that are needed for your agency's program.
 This is a `required_apis` array within the [Requirement Data Specs](#requirement-data-specs) section in the [Requirement](#requirement) data feed.